 New Crown Lager: making 'Australia's Finest' even more finer-er

-So, CUB has announced its new and improved Crown Lager.
 I’m not sure whether to compare the multinational brewing company to the boy who cried wolf, or the painter that paints himself into a corner.
 Either way, CUB’s long-term over-hyping and soft deception around its ‘premium’ flagship seems to have finally caught up with it.

-new crown lager logoThe media release below highlights the dilemma a company such as CUB finds itself in when it spends more than a decade telling Australia that it has been using “only the finest malt and Pride of Ringwood hops”: where is there to go when you decide you want to improveAustralia’s Finest?
+new crown lager logoThe media release below highlights the dilemma a company such as CUB finds itself in when it spends more than a decade telling Australia that it has been using “only the finest malt and Pride of Ringwood hops”: where is there to go when you decide you want to improve Australia’s Finest?

-You can’t use better ingredients.
-‘Finest’ is what’s called a superlative adjective, that is a word that describes theextremequality of something.
-The finest is the finest, there isn’t a grade above it.
-So, when Crown Lager General Manager of Marketing, Richard Oppy now says that CUB is now “…making sure that we use the very best Australian ingredients”, we can only assume that means they were being a bit sloppy about ensuring it before, right?
-“This time we’rereallyusing the finest ingredients.
+So, when Crown Lager General Manager of Marketing, Richard Oppy says now that CUB is “…making sure that we use the very best Australian ingredients”, we can only assume that means they were being a bit sloppy about ensuring it before, right?
+“This time we’re really using the finest ingredients.
 Really and truly, hand on our heart.
 We promise.”

-No, what it means is that to relaunch the beer, the marketers just smear another layer of nonsense on top of the old, in this case its theunoriginal and meaningless gimmickof the single source ingredient.
+No, what it means is that to relaunch the beer, the marketers just smear another layer of nonsense on top of the old, in this case its the unoriginal and meaningless gimmick of the single source ingredient.

 We’ll look at that, but let’s first strip away the marketer’s hype for a minute and have a look at the beer.